Tauqheer/AzurePipeline/README.md

    - Tools/Services Used: Azure Synapse SQL Pool,Azure Synapse Analytics and Azure Functions.

 4. **Creating View in Azure Synapse SQL Pool**:
-   - Description: Defines a SQL view to extract specific data from the loaded datasets and pushed back to blob storage.
+   - Description: Defines a SQL view to extract DESO Currency value against USD from loaded datasets and pushed back to blob storage.
    - Tools/Services Used: SQL script executed in Azure Synapse SQL Pool and Azure Functions.

 5. **Presenting Data on Web Application**: